dpc10ster/RJafrocBook/docs/12-froc.md

 For focal disease, the ROC paradigm restricts the collected information to a single rating representing the confidence level that there is disease *somewhere* in the patient's imaged anatomy.
 The emphasis on "somewhere" is because it begs the question: if the radiologist believes the disease is somewhere, why not have them to point to it?
 In fact they do "point to it" in the sense that they record the location(s) of suspect regions in their clinical report, but the ROC paradigm cannot use this information.
 Clinicians have long recognized problems with ignoring location [@BlackDwyer1990; @RN1921].
 Neglect of location information leads to loss of statistical power: the basic reason for this is that there is additional noise in the measurement due to crediting the reader for correctly detecting the diseased patient but getting the wrong lesion location - i.e., being right for the wrong reason.
 One way of compensating for reduced statistical power is to increase the sample size, which increases the cost of the study and is also unethical because, by not using the optimal paradigm and analysis, one is subjecting more patients to imaging procedures [@RN2662].

 Here is an outline of this chapter.
-Four observer performance paradigms are compared, using a visual schematic, as to the kinds of information collected or ignored.
+Four observer performance paradigms are compared, using a visual schematic, as to the kinds of information collected and ignored.
 An essential characteristic of the FROC paradigm, namely *visual search*, is introduced.
 The FROC paradigm and its historical context is described.
 A pioneering FROC study using phantom images is described.
 Key differences between FROC ratings and ROC data are noted.
 The FROC plot is introduced.
 The dependence of population and empirical FROC plots on a variable identified as *perceptual signal-to-noise-ratio (pSNR)* is shown.
 The expected dependence of the FROC curve on pSNR is illustrated with a "solar" analogy -- understanding this is key to obtaining a good intuitive feel for this paradigm.
 The finite extent of the FROC curve, characterized by an *end-point*, is noted.

 The starting point is a comparison of four observer performance paradigms.